jagan-p-ramdas/SQL-DATA-CLEANING-project/README.md

 **📂 Dataset**

-The project works with a raw dataset containing information about global employee layoffs.
-The dataset includes:
+The project works with a raw dataset containing information about global employee layoffs.The dataset includes:

 Company name